-In addition to the usual pencils, erasers and paper, you will need a composition book (spiral notebooks and three-ring binders will not be accepted) to use as a journal, and a highlighter.
-Your class notes should be kept in a different notebook (of the type of your choosing) from your journal.
+In addition to the usual pencils, erasers, and paper, you will need a composition book (spiral notebooks and three-ring binders will not be accepted) to use as a journal, and a highlighter.
+Your class notes should be kept in a different notebook (the type of your choosing) from your journal.
 Please also obtain access to a stapler (This does not require buying one.
 For example, there is a stapler available for use in the library for free.); collected work on more than one page should be stapled (not clipped) before submission.
+You should also have a colored pencil or pen for denoting revisions to your journal work.